p-whitaker/midterm/README.md

 ## 1.6 Respect privacy
 The Yo Application allows you to share your location.
 This could be a threat to the safety of the user.
 ## 1.7 Honor confidentiality
 The Yo application allows the user to send photos.
-This could hinder confidentiality of the user and the photos on thier device.
+This could hinder confidentiality of the user and the photos on their device.
 ## 1.4 Be fair and take action not to discriminate.
 The Yo application does not accomondate for people who have certian disabilities, such as being blind.
 # Legal issues